-If you’d like to know what the Honda Accord gas mileage is, just check out this review by Braman Honda.
+If you’d like to learn more about the Honda Accord’s gas mileage, just check out this review by Braman Honda.

-The 2020 model of the Honda Accord continues to live up to this sedan’s reputation of being fuel-efficient.
-With its standard Continuously Variable Transmission (CVT) and 1.5L turbocharged 4-cylinder engine, the vehicle can maintain an EPA-estimated 30 MPG city and 38 MPG highway in the LX and EX trims.1
+The 2021 model of the Honda Accord continues to live up to this sedan’s reputation of being fuel-efficient.
+With the standard continuously variable transmission (CVT) and 1.5L turbocharged 4-cylinder engine, the 2021 Accord LX and EX-L trims can maintain an EPA-estimated fuel economy of:

 One of the main ways that the Honda Accord is able to maintain the above MPG ratings is by pairing together its CVT and turbocharged engine in the base trim.

-This sedan also continues to make turbocharging the standard.
-This streamlines the power flow throughout the engine, making for more efficient usage.
+This sedan also continues to make turbocharging the standard, which streamlines the power flow throughout the engine for more efficient usage.

-Another standard feature in the 2020 Honda Accord is an Eco Assist™ system.
-While this isn’t an entirely new feature, it does work to increase the Honda Accord gas mileage.
-It does this by optimizing the engine and coaching drivers.
+Another standard feature in the 2021 Honda Accord is the Eco Assist™ system.
+While this isn’t an entirely new feature, it does work to increase the Honda Accord gas mileage by optimizing the engine and coaching drivers.

-In the 2020 Accord, you’ve probably noticed the body of the vehicle inching ever closer to a sportier, swept-back shape.
+You’ve probably noticed the body of the 2021 Accord inching ever closer to a sportier, swept-back shape.

 On one hand, the Accord emulates the fastback bodies of old to add a touch of flair to its exterior.
 On the other hand, it’s working hard to improve aerodynamics.

 The front-end sculpting sweeps back over a slightly curved hood and into a sloping rear to ensure the air flow is pushed up and away.
-With so little wind resistance, the car has less energy to exert, meaning the Honda Accord miles per gallon goes up.
+With so little wind resistance, the car has to exert less energy, which means the Honda Accord’s miles per gallon goes up.

-From the engine to the design and everything in between, the 2020 Honda Accord obviously works hard to help you save money on gas.
-Miami, Doral, and Hialeah drivers can learn more about it when they get behind the wheel.
+From the engine to its design and everything in between, the 2021 Honda Accord obviously works hard to help you save money on gas.
+Miami, Doral, and Hialeah, Florida, drivers can learn more about it when they get behind the wheel.

-Schedule your test drive today at Braman Honda and see how little the gas gauge moves thanks to the Honda Accord MPG.
-You’ll also discover not only is the Honda Accord miles per gallon an impressive number, but this car is also a fun and smooth vehicle to drive!
+Schedule your test drive today at Braman Honda and see how little the gas gauge moves thanks to the Honda Accord’s MPG.
+You’ll discover that not only is the Honda Accord’s miles per gallon an impressive number but also that this car offers a fun and smooth driving experience.

-1. 30 city/38 highway/33 combined MPG rating for LX, EX, and EX-L 1.5T trims.
-29 city/35 highway/31 combined MPG rating for Sport 1.5T CVT trim.
-26 city/35 highway/30 combined MPG rating for Sport 1.5T 6MT trim.
-22 city/32 highway/26 combined MPG rating for Sport and Touring 2.0T trims.
-23 city/34 highway/27 combined MPG rating for EX-L 2.0T trim.
-48 city/47 highway/48 combined MPG rating for hybrid trims.
-Based on 2020 EPA mileage ratings.
+1 30 city/38 highway/33 combined mpg rating for LX and EX-L trims.
+29 city/35 highway/32 combined mpg rating for Sport and Special Edition 1.5T trims.
+22 city/32 highway/26 combined mpg rating for Sport and Touring 2.0T trims.
+48 city/48 highway/48 combined mpg rating for Hybrid, Hybrid EX and Hybrid EX-L trims.
+44 city/41 highway/43 combined mpg rating for the Hybrid Touring trim.
+Based on 2021 EPA mileage ratings.
 Use for comparison purposes only.
-Your mileage will vary, depending on how you drive and maintain your vehicle, driving conditions, battery-pack age/condition (hybrid trims), and other factors.
+Your mileage will vary depending on how you drive and maintain your vehicle, driving conditions, battery-pack age/condition (hybrid trims) and other factors.